PaulPopat/sote/README.md

 # Page TypeScript files

 If you want to add any JavaScript to a page you can include a file alongside the `.tpe` file.
 This file should be alongside the `.tpe` file with the same name and the extension `.page.ts`.
 This will then be compiled alongside any other page files and have the common JavaScript placed into a bundle file.
 The page file and the bundle file will both be included in the page automatically.

+# Page Scss Files

+If you want to add any Sass to a page you can include a file alongside the `.tpe` file.
+This file should be alongside the `.tpe` file with the same name and the extension `.scss`.
+This will then be compiled alongside any other page files and have the common CSS placed into a bundle file.
+The page file and the bundle file will both be included in the page automatically

 # TPE files